uudashr/gofilecov/README.md

 This is Go tool to read coverage profile and show the coverage reports on file basis.

 ## Why?
-On legacy app, it's is hard to add unit test for the whole repository/package.
-This is why `gofilecov` created, so we can cover only file that modified.
+On legacy service, it's is hard to add unit test for the whole repository/package.
+This is why `gofilecov` created, so we can cover only for modified files.

 ## Installation
 `$ go get github.com/uudahr/gofilecov`